The lawless floating gas station where Iranian oil changes hands

 Ships from the second set then receive the oil by ship-to-ship transfer and take it to China, mainly to “teapot” refineries in Shandong province, which are known for buying sanctioned crude.

-China does not officially declare Iranian crude imports and often obscures the origin of the oil as Malaysian, said Ying Cong Lah, a crude-oil market analyst at Kpler.
+China does not officially declare Iranian crude imports and often obscures the origin of the oil as Malaysian, said Ying Cong Loh, a crude-oil market analyst at Kpler.

 CNN has reached out to China’s foreign ministry for comment.
 Earlier this month, a ministry spokesperson said Beijing “opposes unilateral sanctions that have no basis in international law” when asked about a US assessment that China would not stop buying Iranian oil.

-Note: This story has been updated to correct analyst attribution in paragraph 30.